agentheath/portfolio/writing/mattermost/best_practices.md

 To mark a channel as a favorite, open the channel and select the star icon next to the channel name.

-This adds the channel to a Favorites list at the top of the left sidebar so it’s easy to access.
-To remove a channel from the Favorites list, select the star again.
+This adds the channel to the Favorites list at the top of the left sidebar.
+To remove a channel from the Favorites list, select the star icon again.

 ## Notifications

-If your feed is swamped with join notifications you can suppress these notifications.
+If your feed is swamped with join notifications, you can suppress these notifications.
 Click the gear icon in the upper-right corner, select **Advanced**, and turn **Enable Join/Leave messages** off.

 ## Permissions and User Types